Jsufi03/Jsufi03/README.md

 - 👋 Hi, I’m @Jsufi03
-- 🌱 I’m currently learning Structured Query Language and JavaScript
+- 🌱 I’m currently learning Python
-- ⚡ Looking for a role in Data Analytics
+- ⚡ Looking for a role in Technology and Insurance